-India Independence Day celebrated on the 15th of August every year the independence-day of India marks the end of the British raj in India and the birth of a free, independent nation after a long struggle of more than 200 years. it holds a very important place in the history of India as It reminds each Indian of the new beginning that was achieved by the blood and sacrifices of thousands of freedom fighters who laid down their lives so that we could see the new dawn in a free country.
+India Independence Day is celebrated on the 15th of August every year.
+The independence day of India marks the end of the British raj in India and the birth of a free, independent nation after a long struggle of more than 200 years.
+It holds a very significant place in the history of India as it reminds every Indian of the new beginning that was achieved by the blood and sacrifice of thousands of freedom fighters who laid down their lives so that we could see a new dawn in a free country.

-15 August 1947 is the historic day when provisions of the 1947 Indian independence act came into effect and transferred India its legislative sovereignty.
+15th August 1947 is the historic day when provisions of the 1947 Indian independence act came into effect and transferred India its legislative sovereignty.
 After adopting the constitution of India on the 26th of January 1950 India became a republic.
-The India Independence Day also marks the anniversary of the partition of India and Pakistan.
+Indian Independence Day also marks the anniversary of the partition of India and Pakistan.

-The Indian independence movement is known all over the world for non-violent resistance against British colonialism.
+The Indian independence movement is known worldwide for non-violent resistance against British colonialism.

 Read About: Governor General of India

 How is India Independence Day celebrated?

 One can see government buildings and government offices, ministries, malls, etc., lit up in tri-color representing the Indian flag.
 A beautiful Rajpath can be seen all lit up before Indian Independence Day celebrations.
 All over the streets shops and people can be seen selling flags and kites for the occasion.